Did you know that the holidays are the perfect time to develop a gift PR guide?

 7) Use PR software to create a media list

-You will want to reach out to editors who cover your industry, so if you have access to PR tools like Pressfarm, you can save countless hours of searching for editors and crafting the perfect pitch based on the topics these people have covered in the past.
+You will want to reach out to editors who cover your industry.
+If you have access to PR tools like Pressfarm, you can save countless hours of searching for editors.
+It’ll also be easier to craft the perfect pitch based on the topics these people have covered in the past.

 You can use various PR tools to personalize your pitches by including the journalist’s name and referencing a recent post they wrote for the industry.
 For example, Pressfarm’s media database offers inbuilt features for personalizing your emails.
 You can also take your personalization efforts up a notch by providing different holiday gift guides for a journalist who covers two different industries.
-For example, if you’re reaching out to an editor who covers both food and entertainment, you can create a separate gift guide for food from your brand, and a separate gift guide to help people to host during the holidays.
+For example, let’s assume you’re reaching out to an editor who covers both food and entertainment.
+You can create a separate gift guide for food from your brand, and a separate gift guide to help people to host during the holidays.

 8) Be strategic with the subject line